Sara Venkatraman

 I am from Los Angeles, California and have also lived in France, where I attended middle and high school.
 Outside of statistics, I enjoy classical music and running.
 My favorite dataset is the New York Philharmonic Performance History Database.

-I co-organize the Cornell math/statistics Directed Reading Program, which pairs undergraduates with PhD students to work on semester-long reading projects on topics of mutual interest.
+As a PhD student, I co-organized the Cornell math/statistics Directed Reading Program, which pairs undergraduates with PhD students to work on semester-long reading projects on topics of mutual interest.

 If I were a Springer-Verlag Graduate Text in Mathematics, I would be J.L.
 Doob's Measure Theory.